How Long Does it Take To Run 100 Miles? (Average Per Level)

 How To Run 100 Miles in 24 Hours

 Running 100 miles is no joke, especially if you don’t consider yourself elite or advanced.
-However, if you’re in solid ultra shape and have a couple of ultramarathon experiences under your belt, you may have your eyes on the 100 miles in 24 hours prize.
+However, if you’re in solid ultra shape and have a couple of ultramarathon experiences under your belt, you may have your eyes on the 100 miles in 24-hour prize.

 The 12-minute per mile pace is sustainable and manageable if you have a bulletproof mindset and have followed a competent 100 mile ultramarathon training plan for at least 6 months.

 Continual ultramarathon training can be challenging.
 It is important to set segmented goals and celebrate each milestone along the way.
-You can reward yourself by making a personalized running medal after completing a particular training phase, for example.
+For example, you can reward yourself by making a personalized running medal after completing a particular training phase.

 The medals can be personalized with your name or motivational words.
 Go to GS-JJ.com and order now.